NCAR/DART/models/cam-fv/readme.rst

 Unlike pre-Manhattan versions of DART-CAM, CESM (CAM) runs using its normal scripts, then stops and calls a DART script, which does the desired assimilation tasks, then returns to the CESM run script for the next model advance.
-See the CESM interface documentation in ``../CESM/readme.rst`` for more general information about running DART with CESM.
+See the CESM interface documentation in the `CESM readme <../CESM/readme.html>`_ for more general information about running DART with CESM.
 Due to the complexity of the CESM software environment, the versions of CESM which can be used for assimilation are more restricted than previously.
 Each supported CESM version has similar, but unique, sets of setup